Creamy Espresso Fudge

 Instructions

-- Line an 8x8 square pan (20x20cm) with parchment paper or aluminum foil.
-Leave an overhang on the sides of the pan to easily lift the fudge out once set.
+- Line an 8×8 square pan (20x20cm) with parchment paper.
+Leave an overhang on the sides of the pan to make it easier to lift the fudge out once set.

-- Add the sweetened condensed milk, brown sugar, salt, and butter.
-Cook over medium-low heat, stirring constantly until the sugar dissolves and the mixture boils.
-Keep it in a bubble while stirring, so it doesn't burn until the mixture reaches the soft-ball stage at 240 °F / 115 °C.
+- Cook over medium-low heat, stirring constantly until the sugar dissolves and the mixture boils.
+Keep it in a bubble while stirring, so it doesn't burn until the mixture reaches the soft-ball stage at 115 °C / 240 °F.

 - Pour it into the prepared pan, smooth the top, and press on coffee beans.
-Let it cool to room temperature.
-Then, chill in the fridge until set, around 2-3 hours.
+Let it cool to room temperature and set, around 3-4 hours.

 - Cut into squares and store in a sealed container at room temperature for 2-3 weeks.